Is a DBT Skills Group right for me?

 Clinical Trials of DBT

 Therapists soon discovered DBT was helpful for all types of concerns, and more and more clients were being helped by learning the skills.
-Research supported this observation as clinical trials of DBT continued.
-Dr. Linehan and her colleagues discovered that teaching DBT skills, whether presented individually or in a group setting, made an enormous difference in client success.
-They began to formally study the use of these skills for clients without such intense needs.
+Research supported this observation as DBT clinical trials continued.
+Dr. Linehan and her colleagues found that teaching DBT skills, whether delivered individually or in a group, made a significant difference in client outcomes.
+They began formally studying the use of these skills with clients without such intense needs.
 DBT skills training has been shown to improve (1) emotion regulation, (2) awareness of one’s thoughts and feelings, (3) interpersonal interactions, and (4) ability to manage psychological distress.
-For example, research has identified DBT skills as an effective treatment for individuals suffering from problems with mood; anxiety; loneliness or inhibited grieving; and caregiver stress (to name a few).
+For example, research has identified DBT skills as an effective treatment for individuals suffering from problems with mood, anxiety, loneliness, or inhibited grieving, and caregiver stress (to name a few).

 DBT Skills Groups